 Visual programming is used, thus eliminating the need for the developer to write the code.
-Syntax errors and similar issues which can be time consuming to resolve in hand-written code are non-existent, and focus may instead be placed upon what is important: troubleshooting at signal level.
+Syntax errors and similar issues that can be time consuming to resolve in hand-written code are non-existent, and focus may instead be placed upon what is important: troubleshooting at signal level.

 The final implementation is the result of a simulation model combined with a number of superimposed configurations, making the function reusable in other projects even if the implementations differ.
-For example, it is possible to switch from fixed-point to floating-point implementations within a few button presses.
+For example, it is possible to switch from fixed-point to floating-point implementations within a few clicks.
 There are plenty of tools to simplify the process of working with standards such as AUTOSAR or ISO 26262.

 Model based development benefits from the following strengths:

 - The model is documentation

 Below may look when moving from specification to finished product using model-based development.